shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/17 Amazon X-Ray.md

 X-Ray is already installed in the elastic beanstalk.
 To enable the x-ray, update/create a config under the beanstalk extensions, `.ebextensions/x-ray-daemon.config`.
 This can also be done using by management console. max-age
-To get trace data, code must instrumented withe x-ray sdk
+To get trace data, code must instrumented wit the x-ray sdk

 ### ECS Integration